City trip Culture Europe Featured The Netherlands

 To finish things off, I’ll be talking about a museum that isn’t actually a museum.
 The Amsterdam Cheese Museum is no more than a cheesemonger’s devious ruse to lure people to his business.
 There’s no extensive exhibition on the how and why of cheese making, but a minimal display in the basement of a shop you first have to get through.
 Since the exhibition is free and you can also taste some samples along the way, this shouldn’t be whined about as long as you know what to expect.
 It’s not the Rijksmuseum, but at least they’re not ripping you off.
 Every smart business decision that doesn’t hurt anyone should be respected.
 Two houses away you’ll find the Amsterdam Tulip Museum, which most likely suffers from the same flaw.

-Unusual museums in Amsterdam: where to stay?
+Unusual museums in Amsterdam: hotels & tours

 Musea in Amsterdam - Pension Homeland